 Scones are such a standard tea time treat here in Scotland.
 No self respecting afternoon tea (or cookie shine as was the old Scot’s term) would be complete without a good scone on the table.
 I’ve made loads of scones over the years.
 Especially when I was writing my Scottish baking book Simply Scottish Cakes & Bakes.

 I’ve made scones with everything from treacle to tea, fruit to cheese.
-But I had yet to make scones using prosecco in the ingredients.
+But I had yet to make lemonade scones using prosecco instead.